-The READ_FREQUENCY command is a reading of the PWM switching frequency in kHz.
+The READ_FREQUENCY command is a reading of the PWM switching frequency in kHz measured at the input to the PWL PLL.

 This read-only command has 2 data bytes and is formatted in Linear_5s_11s format.

 READ_POUT

 The READ_POUT command is a reading of the DC/DC converter output power in Watts.
 POUT is calculated based on the most recent correlated output voltage and current reading.